 3.4 Application of the Reference Distribution Method to other surveys items fielded in 2008 For the research question addressed in this paper, we had three other survey items besides the POLS item for life satisfaction available, which were fielded in 2008.
-These were an item on life satisfaction from the Eurobarometer (European Commission 2013), an item on happiness from POLS and an item on happiness from the Dutch Household Survey (DHS).
+These were an item on life satisfaction from the Eurobarometer (European Commission 2013), an item on happiness from POLS8 and an item on happiness from the Dutch Household Survey (DHS)9.
 In the same way as we did for the satisfaction with life item from POLS, we applied the Reference Distribution Method to the frequency distributions of these items in 2008.
 For the Eurobarometer we used the reference distribution derived from ESS data for 2008 on life satisfaction.
-For the two other items, we used the reference distribution derived from the ESS data for 2008 on happiness.
-The items, their frequency distribution in 2008 and the reference boundaries obtained by application of the Reference Distribution Method, are summarized in Tables 1 to 3.
+For the two other items, we used the reference distribution in 2008 and the reference boundaries obtained by application of the Reference Distribution Method, are summarized in Tables 1 to 3.